NiklasGollenstede/nixos-installer/modules/fs/keystore.nix.md

 Most key generation methods only make sense in some key usage contexts.
 A `random` key is impossible to provide to unlock the keystore (which it is stored in), but is well suited to unlock other devices (if the keystore has backups); conversely a USB-partition can be used to headlessly unlock the keystore, but would be redundant for any further devices, as it would also be copied into the keystore.

 If the module is `enable`d, a partition and LUKS device `keystore-...` gets configured and the contents of the installation time keystore is copied to it (in its entirety, including intermediate or derived keys and those unlocking the keystore itself (TODO: this could be optimized)).
-This LUKS device is then configured to be unlocked (using any ot the key methods specified for it) before anything else during boot, and closed before leaving the initramfs phase.
+This LUKS device is then configured to be unlocked (using any of the key methods specified for it -- by default, key slot 0 is set to the `hostname`) before anything else during boot, and closed before leaving the initramfs phase.
 Any number of other devices may thus specify paths in the keystore as keylocation to be unlocked during boot without needing to prompt for further secrets, and without exposing the keys to the running system.